 - Interactive classroom activities

 - Self study and peer study method

-- Exposure to the language lab
+- A written test [objective type] at the end of the course

-- A written test [objective type] at the end of the course - Personal interview
+- Personal interview

 • The results of the successful candidates shall be classified in terms of grades.
 An eight point grading system which is based on the actual absolute marks scored and alpha-sign grade as described below shall be adopted.